USEFUL SALTWATER TOOLS

 A razor-sharp knife with a high-carbon steel blade makes cleaning fish and cutting bait quick and easy.
 A short, stout knife will make quick work of cut bait.
 When preparing fish for bait, look for a knife with a serrated edge.
 A longer knife with a thinner blade will fillet and skin a fish.
 When there is a pile of fish to clean, nothing beats an electric fillet knife.
 For fish that will be cooked whole, use a scaling and gutting tool.

-SALTWATER FISHING TOOLS: HOOK REMOVER
+FISHING HOOK REMOVER

 Sometimes getting the hook out of a fish can be harder than getting the hook into the fish.
 Hook-removal tools make the job quick and safe.
 With toothy saltwater fish, removing the hook with your hands or even a pair of pliers can be dangerous.
 When releasing a fish, it is best to remove the hook without even taking the fish out of the water.